aalvarez11/jobify/README.md

 In the terminal, navigate to the client with `cd client` then build the project with `npm run build`

-- copy/paste all the files/folders

-  - from client/dist
+Copy/paste all the files &folders from client/dist to server(root)/public.
-  - to server(root)/public

-- in server.js point to index.html
+In `server.js`, between the routers and the notFound middleware route, add a route pointing to `index.html`:

 ```js
 app.get('*', (req, res) => {